Vanderbilt Institutional Biosafety Committee Best Practices

 - When treating the spill area, go at least 3 feet beyond the visible contamination area; don’t forget walls and anything that was within the “splash zone”.

 If a spill occurs in a public area, the following basics apply:

 - Stay with the spill and keep others away from it.
 Send someone to the lab to retrieve spill response supplies and LAB SUPERVISOR or PI if feasible.

-- Contact VEHS Biosafety (2-2057) for assistance with spill and scene management.
+- Contact OCRS Biosafety (2-2057) for assistance with spill and scene management.

 Spills & exposure incidents must be reported!

 - Report all spills to LAB SUPERVISOR.
-(NOTE: Biological material spills that occur outside the lab or a biological spill resulting in a personnel exposure needs to be reported to the Biosafety Officer (BSO) at 2-0927 as soon as possible.)
+(NOTE: Biological material spills that occur outside the lab or a biological spill resulting in a personnel exposure needs to be reported to OCRS Biosafety at 322-2057 as soon as possible.)

 - If any biological material from the lab enters your body through: